compSciKai/cmpt470-webbased-info-systems-a1/readme.md

 ### Technical Requirements

-- Must use proper HTML tags, try to incorporate the meaning of the element as much as possible
+- Must use proper HTML tags, trying to incorporate the meaning of the element as much as possible
 - Valid HTML structure (it must be valid HTML5)
-- You do not need to add functionality to any of the links
+- Do not need to add functionality to any of the links

 ### Stylesheet